paul-dipro/java-practice/README.md

 # Java Learning

-Ongoing Java programming practice and exercises and mini projects with daily documentation.
+Ongoing Java programming practice and exercises and mini projects and dsa practice with daily documentation.